 The walk-forward test window is the most recent 20% of all settled picks.
 As new picks settle, the window slides forward.
 The numbers above are computed against settled picks as of the as-of timestamp at the top of this page, and will move as the database grows.
 The sizing-experiment snapshot is pinned for reproducibility.

-At 3% flat sizing on the top-25 cohort, alternate-season simulations produce:
+At 3% flat sizing on the top-25 selection cohort, alternate-season simulations produce:

 When any of the following fires, the bot freezes new picks and the cause is investigated before fresh selections resume.